-The league competition tables for both Super League and Championship and Championship 1 shall be compiled by the RFL, the positions in which shall be determined by the number of points gained with points being awarded as follows:
+B3:6 The league competition tables for Super League, the Championship and League 1 shall be compiled by the RFL, the positions in which shall be determined by the number of points gained with points being awarded as follows:

-three points for each Match won;
+- two points for each Match won; and

-one point for each Match lost by 12 points or less.
+- one point for each Match drawn.

-The Club with the highest number of points shall be at the top and the Club with the lowest shall be at the bottom.
+B3:7 The Club with the highest number of points shall be at the top and the Club with the lowest shall be at the bottom.
 Where Clubs have an equal number of points their relative positions shall be determined by points difference so that the Club having the greater points difference is placed above the Club with the lesser points difference.
 The points difference is calculated by subtracting the points scored against the Club from the points scored by the Club.
 If that still leads to a tie then the Club with the greater points percentage during the Season will be placed in the higher position.
 The points percentage is calculated by dividing the number of points scored by a Club by the number of points it concedes and multiplying by 100.
 If positions are still level, then the Club which scores the most tries in the league competition in a Season shall be placed higher, if the positions are still level, then the Club which scores the most goals shall be placed higher, if the positions are still level then the Club which scores the most drop goals.
 If the positions are still equal, positions will be determined by the toss of a coin which shall be carried out at such time and place as the RFL shall direct and those Clubs concerned shall be entitled to witness the toss.

 - Each Club shall play its "home" League Match on its ground and its "away" League Match on its opponents' ground unless the Board consents to or directs any other arrangement.